 With their adorable, teddy bear-like appearances, it’s no wonder that the Exotic Shorthair is regularly featured in movies, TV shows, and viral Internet memes.
 In the movie Cats & Dogs (2001) and its sequel, Cats & Dogs: The Revenge of Kitty Galore (2010), the evil Persian villain, Mr. Tinkles, has an Exotic Shorthair sidekick named Calico.
 On the Fox sitcom New Girl, the character Winston adopts an ex-girlfriend’s Exotic Shorthair named Ferguson, who quickly becomes his best friend.
 Meanwhile, two famous Internet cats, Pudge the Cat and Snoopy, are Exotic Shorthairs.

 Breeder of Exotic Shorthair Kittens

-Mon Chéri is a small boutique cattery in Central Florida specializing in pet and show-quality Exotic Shorthair kittens and Persian kittens (Or Exotic Longhair kittens) Our premier Kings& Queens come from outstanding Russian and German bloodlines.
+Mon Chéri is a small boutique cattery in Arkansas specializing in pet and show-quality Exotic Shorthair kittens and Persian kittens (Or Exotic Longhair kittens) Our premier Kings & Queens come from outstanding Russian and German bloodlines.
 Mon Chéri has been breeding these adorable bicolor Exotic Shorthair kittens and red Persian kittens for the last 20 years according to CFA standards.*